 Luckily we have quite a lot of pieces left over from our fashion museum.
 A project from years ago where we presented fashion from the 1920’s till 80’s in the context of social and political events.
-The corset you can see filled with carrots and onions is actually a hand made piece.
+The corset, handbag, and white top are actually hand made pieces.
 Tailored by my extremely talented partner Ellen.

 As much as I love food photography, I feel that most of the time what’s really missing is the human touch.
 Something that the viewer can connect with on a deeper level.
 After all, what people really are interested in are other people.
 So what we have created here is hopefully the missing link between both worlds.